University of Bristol celebrated for contributing to the UK’s creative excellence

 Notable 'creative sparks' who have studied at the University of Bristol include Julia Donaldson CBE, who studied French and Drama at Bristol, and is a world-renowned author of over 120 books and plays for children and teenagers, including The Gruffalo.
 Simon Pegg, who studied Theatre, Film and Television, is now a household name through comedy series Spaced and blockbusters including Shaun of the Dead, Hot Fuzz and The World's End.

-Other well-known creative Bristol talents include Hollywood actress Emily Watson, who studied English; comedians Matt Lucas and David Walliams, and actor Pearl Mackie, who recently appeared in Doctor Who, all studied Drama; the conservationist and broadcaster Patrick Aryee studied Cancer Biology; David Nicholls, one of the UK's most successful screenwriters and an internationally best-selling and critically acclaimed novelist, studied English and Drama; the late Ugandan poet Okot p’Bitek who studied Education in the late 1950s and Lizzie Mould, who while studying Chemistry at Bristol helped create environmentally-friendly snow developed for the Hollywood film industry.
+Other well-known creative Bristol talents include Hollywood actress Emily Watson, who studied English; comedians Matt Lucas and David Walliams, and actor Pearl Mackie, who recently appeared in Doctor Who, all studied Drama; the conservationist and broadcaster Patrick Aryee studied Cancer Biology; David Nicholls, one of the UK's most successful screenwriters and an internationally best-selling and critically acclaimed novelist, studied English and Drama; the late Ugandan poet Okot p’Bitek who studied Education in the late 1950s and Lizzie Mould, whose 'cool creation' while studying Chemistry at Bristol helped create environmentally-friendly snow developed for the Hollywood film industry.
+Thanks to a partnership between the University and Snow Business, the world's leading supplier of artificial snow and the creators of many famous snow scenes, Lizzie with the help of Dr Wuge Briscoe, a Senior Lecturer in Physical Chemistry at Bristol invented new environmentally-friendly non-toxic fluids that don't stain or leave harmful residues and could be pumped out of snow machines in the form of foam to create the effect of falling snowflakes.

 Other UK university Creative Sparks include: